 Fun, Insightful Memorial Day Multimedia

 - Why Do We Celebrate Memorial Day?: The Smithsonian's National Museum of American History published this interesting profile on the origins of Memorial Day.
 This is just one Smithsonian resource related to the holiday.
-Also be sure to check out "July 1942: United We Stand," a resource looking at magazine designs during World War II, as well as the Smithsonian's History Explorer collections.
+Also be sure to check out "July 1942: United We Stand," a resource looking at magazine designs during World War II, as well as the Smithsonian's History Explorer site, where you can search for additional resources and lesson plans.

 - Veterans History Project From Library of Congress: Here, students can listen to and explore personal accounts of war from U.S. veterans.
 The collection has many dynamic uses in the classroom, from sources for essays and research, to giving a broader perspective on military conflicts.